GET DIRECTV

 Drivers: Charles Leclerc, Lewis Hamilton

-Red Bull might have the top driver on their team, but Ferrari employs the other two highest paid Formula 1 drivers in Leclerc and Hamilton.
-Hamilton joined Ferrari from rival Mercedes this season.
-Ferrari is seen as a championship contender in 2025.
+Red Bull might have the top driver on their team, but Ferrari employs the other two highest paid Formula 1 drivers in Charles Leclerc and seven-time champ Lewis Hamilton.
+The 2025 season was Hamilton’s first with the team after he moved over from Mercedes.

 McLaren